 Potential ASD treatments include:

 - Speech therapy.
 ASD can cause a variety of speech issues.
-Some people with ASD might not be able to speak at all, while others might have trouble engaging in conversations with others.
+Some autistic people might not be able to speak at all, while others might have trouble engaging in conversations with others.
 Speech therapy can help to address a range of speech problems.
 Learn more about speech disorders.

 - Physical therapy.
-Some people with ASD have trouble with motor skills.
-This can make things like jumping, walking, or running difficult.
-Individuals with ASD may experience difficulties with some motor skills.
+Some autistic people have trouble with motor skills.
+This can make actions such as jumping, walking, or running difficult.
 Physical therapy can help to strengthen muscles and improve motor skills.

 - Occupational therapy.
 Occupational therapy can help you learn how to use your hands, legs, or other body parts more efficiently.
 This can make daily tasks and working easier.

 - Sensory training.
-People with ASD are often sensitive to sounds, lights, and touch.
+Autistic people are often sensitive to sounds, lights, and touch.
 Sensory training helps people become more comfortable with sensory input.

-- Applied behavioral analysis.
+- Applied behavioral analysis (ABA).
 This is a technique that encourages positive or helpful behaviors while decreasing behaviors that interfere with functionality.
-There are several types of applied behavioral analysis, but most use a reward system.
+There are several types of applied behavioral analysis (ABA), but most use a reward system.

 - Medication.
-While there aren’t any medications designed to treat ASD, certain types can help to manage specific symptoms, such as depression or high energy.
+While there aren’t any medications designed to treat ASD, certain medications can help to manage specific symptoms, such as depression or emotional lability.